wookiehangover/underscore.deferred/readme.md

 # Underscore.Deferred

-This is a port of jQuery.Deferred into Underscore.
-It currently matches the Deferred speicifications (and tests) from jQuery 1.6.4.
+This is a port of jQuery.Deferred as an Underscore mixin, but it can be used independently..
+It currently matches the Deferred specifications and implementation from jQuery 1.6.4, with all the associated helpers.

-This is a work in progress, and it still needs Node.js / npm integration and testing.
+This is a work in progress, feel free to contribute.

-MIT and all that jazz.
+MIT License.